Mekyle/standard/standards/Mekyle_Naidoo.md

 ## Definitions
 Merchant: Users that accept funds for a product and/or service.
 Subscriber: A user that pays for a product and/or service.

+## Features

+1. The ability to approve a subscription to a specific address for a specific amount.
+2.

+## Methods

+deposit

+This is called by the subscriber/developer to send funds to the contract.

+* Makes the sender of the funds the owner of the contract.

+Struct DateNow

+* @param currentYear : Gets the current year from the timestamp and converts it to the current year.
+* @param currentMonth : Gets the current month from the timestamp and converts it to the current month.
+* @param currentDay : Gets the current day from the timestamp and converts it to the current day.

+Struct PaymentDate

+* @param nextYear : Gets the current year and adds one to it to get the next year.
+* @param nextMonth : Gets the current month and adds one to it to get the next year.
+* @param nextDay :

+Struct SubscriptionInfo

+* @param merchant : Gets the merchants address and stores it in an array.
+* @param price : Gets the static recurring payment price and stores in an array.
+* @param periodType : Gets the uint period type, 1 = Yearly payment, 2 = Monthly payment, 3 = Daily payment.
+* @param currentDate : Gets the current year, month and day from the timestamp and returns it in a human readable format "YYYYMMDD".
+* @param nextPaymentDate :

+* @param subContractActive : Checks if the